5g-media/FaaS-VIM-Exercises/exercise3/README.md

 ## Exercise Description

-In this exercise, we are going to learn how to externally expose our hello world VNF we created in exercise 1.
+In this exercise, we are going to learn how to expose our hello world VNF from the exercise 1, as a service.

 ### Mark VNF port as Ingress